 He was 24 years old and had just arrived in Hawaii in December of 1941.
 He was off-duty and on his way to the pool for an early Sunday morning swim when the surprise attack began.

 “The bomb hit the USS Arizona and I was on a pier about 500 yards away,” he recalled.

-He was immediately put into service.
-Wearing only his swim trucks, he joined several others on a small boat as they began pulling bodies from the water.
-The water was covered with thick black oil leaking from the ships which made the job extremely difficult.
+He was immediately put to work.
+Wearing only his swim trucks, he joined several others on a small boat and they began pulling bodies from the water.
+Thick black oil leaking from the ships covered everything, making the job extremely difficult.

-“We used a boat hook and started picking bodies out of the water.”
+“We used a boat hook and started picking bodies out of the water,” he said.

-The only place big enough to hold the many men who died was that same swimming pool Hazelwood had been headed to for his morning swim.
-He and others drained the pool and began stacking the bodies.
+It turned out the only place big enough to hold the many men they kept pulling from the water was the same swimming pool Hazelwood had been heading for earlier that morning.
+He and the others drained the pool and began stacking the bodies.

 “Many of these people had no identification of any sort," he remembered.
-"They were sleeping (at the time of the attack) and had no dog tags or wallets or clothing, except their skivvy drawers.
+"They were sleeping when the attack happened and had no dog tags or wallets or clothing.
+Nothing except their skivvy drawers.
 And they were covered in black oil."

 The hope was that someone from each of the ships would be able to identify the victims later.

-Some were eventually identified, some were not.
+Some were eventually identified, others were not.
 Hazelwood recalled that as they pulled bodies from the water, they also retrieved numerous body parts.

 “Later on they had bits and pieces of 18 different people.
-Not enough to make one person, but there were parts from 18 different people.”
+Not enough to make one person, but there were parts from 18 different people,” he said.